-In the 17C the first French settlers landed in St Paul's sheltered bay and made it the capital of the island, until it was usurped by St Denis in the 18C.
-St Paul still bears traces of its colonial days, such as the town hall and the houses on the Chaussée Royale, which include the former estate of Mme Desbassyns.
-However, the main attractions here are the market - the island's nicest - held on the seafront, and the pleasant atmosphere of the streets lined with stalls.
-Don't miss the Tour des Roches watermill on the Étang St Paul and its abundant greenery.
+In the 17C the first French settlers landed in St Paul's bay and made it the capital of the island, until it was usurped by Saint-Denis in the 18C.
+Saint-Paul still bears traces of the presence of the French, such as the town hall and the houses on the Chaussée Royale.
+However, the main attractions here are the market - the island's nicest - held on the seafront, and the pleasant atmosphere in the streets.
+Don't miss the Tour des Roches with its abundant greenery next to the waters of Étang de Saint-Paul.